wp-plugins/jquery-masonry-image-gallery/readme.txt

 2. Native WordPress Gallery not using jQuery Masonry

 == Changelog ==
+2.0 - Better performance on WordPress 3.9+ using the vanilla js option included in Masonry 3.
+Galleries now fade-in after all images have loaded in modern browsers and IE 10+.
+Backwards compatibility included for IE 8 and IE 9 (loads, but no fade).
+This is the last release that will support WordPress 3.5 .
+The next release will still support WordPress 3.6 .

 1.6 - Added options page to let users decide to either respect WordPress columns or let Masonry layout gallery

 1.3 - Typo